iluwatar/java-design-patterns/half-sync-half-async/README.md

 The Half-Sync/Half-Async design pattern is a concurrency pattern that separates synchronous and asynchronous processing in a system, simplifying the programming model without affecting performance.
 It's particularly useful in scenarios where you have a mix of short, mid, and long duration tasks.

-In the provided code, we can see an example of the Half-Sync/Half-Async pattern in the `App`, `AsynchronousService`, and `ArithmeticSumTask` classes.
+In the provided Java implementation, we can see an example of the Half-Sync/Half-Async pattern in the `App`, `AsynchronousService`, and `ArithmeticSumTask` classes.

 The `App` class is the entry point of the application.
 It creates an instance of `AsynchronousService` and uses it to handle various tasks asynchronously.